Meet Tony Triglione, Founder | Mission Of Deeds

 The gas station thrived, but the days were long and Tony wanted to start a new business so he could spend more time with his growing family.
 He sold the gas station and in 1955 opened his first auto parts store.
 Other stores followed, and Tony became the largest retailer of NAPA auto parts in New England.

-But Tony never forgot what it was like to be poor.
-Inspired by his religious faith and the work of My Brother’s Keeper, Tony founded Mission of Deeds in 1993 to provide beds, furniture and housewares to those in need.
+Based on Tony’s experience with childhood poverty and his religious faith, Tony founded Mission of Deeds in 1993 to provide beds, furniture and housewares to those in need.
 He was our first president and our principal supporter throughout his life.

 Tony passed away in 2011 at the age of 85, active at Mission of Deeds right to the very end.
 Today, we celebrate his legacy with each and every family served, forever inspired by his kind heart and generous spirit.